-NM Breakfast Burritos with Green Chile and Bacon
+Savory NM Breakfast Burritos with Green Chile and Crispy Bacon Recipe

-Hatch green chile (best green chile peppers in the universe) is now in season, starting from mid-July through August.
+Hatch green chile (best green chile peppers in the universe) are in season from mid-July through August.
+But frozen chiles are available year round.

 During my 20 years in New Mexico, I learned that chile peppers, particularly fresh Hatch green chile, are essential to the local cuisine.
 There is nothing more New Mexican than a breakfast burrito, either hand-held (if you are on the go) or "smothered" in chile sauce on a plate.
 (I make mine hand-held, so I have the option to "grab and go," but I add extra sauce over them whenever possible.)
 I have made the same green chile sauce for decades, and I can't recall the source, but it has become my own.
 Everyone has a particular type of breakfast burrito they love, and for me, it's a bacon, potato, and green chile burrito smothered in extra green chile sauce.
 One important tip: don't be tempted to make only four burritos - make the whole recipe and freeze at least half.